defano/wyldcard/README.md

 #### Part Numbers

-Each part is assigned a number that differentiates it from other parts on its layer of the card (foreground or background).
-A part's number represents it's drawing order within the layer: Lowered number parts are drawn first and thereby appear behind higher numbered parts.
-You cannot directly change a part's number, but using the "Bring Closer" or "Send Further" commands from the "Objects" menu will affect the number assigned to it.
+Each part is assigned a number that represents it's logical order within the context of the part's owner.

+For buttons and fields, this represents the drawing order of the part (z-order); Higher numbered parts are drawn before lowered numbered parts and thereby appear behind them.
+You cannot directly change a button of field's number, but using the "Bring Closer" or "Send Further" commands from the "Objects" menu will affect the number assigned to it.

+For cards and backgrounds, their number represents their position in the stack.
+Card 1 is the first card in the stack, card 2 is the second and so forth.
+Backgrounds are similarly numbered by their first appearance in the stack.

-You can refer to a part by its number relative to all parts on the same layer of the card (`background part 14`) or relative only to other parts of the same type (`card button 13` or `bkgnd field 3`).
+You can refer to fields and buttons by their number relative to all parts on the same layer of the card (`background part 14`) or relative only to other parts of the same type (`bkgnd button 13` or `bkgnd field 3`).

 ```
 add 20 to the height of card button 1.